AllenBuhle1/Java-Client-Server-Group-Chat/README.md

    `cd <--Path to project-->/Java-Client-Server-Group-Chat/Client`

--Delete Class files that are in the server package
+- Delete Class files that are in the server package

   `mvn clean javafx:run install`

-![Image Showing Commands for Client](./client.png) -Minimise the Command Line Interface as the Graphical User Interface opens
+![Image Showing Commands for Client](./client.png)
+- Minimise the Command Line Interface as the Graphical User Interface opens

 *CLIENT LEAVES GROUP CHAT BY CLOSING CLI NOT THE GUI*